acl-org/acl-anthology/hugo/content/info/contrib.md

 > http://www.aclweb.org/anthology/W19-38%02d

 since there are only two digits for the paper ID.
-Note again that the (zero-padded) paper ID '0' is used for front matter, '1' for the first paper, and so on.
+The (zero-padded) paper ID '0' is used for front matter, '1' for the first paper, and so on.
-(Note that this format will change in 2020 to allow for Anthology growth).
+(This format will change in 2020 to allow for Anthology growth).

 **Special Interest Groups**

 For workshops, your conference publication chair should have noted special interest group affiliations and endorsements for workshops.
 If you are using START, this information can be entered in the "meta" file.

-### Canonical IDs and URLs
+#### Canonical IDs and URLs

 Currently, we assign each paper in the ACL Anthology a unique 8-character identifier, so that we can easily locate papers and reference them.
 The identifier is assigned by the current is in the form of a letter, a two digit year, and a 4 digit paper ID (e.g., P18-1024).